rladies/meetup-presentations_brisbane/organisersKit/volunteers.md

 We would like to express your thanks to the organisers and helpers that have made events possible throught the time.

+If you are interested in helping out please reach out to us, and we will onboard you as a organiser or helper!

 ## Founder

-- Paula Andrea Martinez.
-Founder RLadies Brisbane in May 2018.
+- Paula Andrea Martinez [@orchid00](twitter.com/orchid00).
+Founded RLadies Brisbane in May 2018.

 ## Co-organisers
 - Catherin Kim, started helping co-organise events in August 2020
 - Valentine Murigneux, started helping co-organise events in December 2019
+- Paula Andrea Martinez [@orchid00](twitter.com/orchid00).
+Started co-organising events in January 2019.

 ## Past Co-organises